MsSquirrel/ADA---MAK/Project/README.md

 # Research questions
  - Which specifications are mentioned as relevant in the reviews for each of the model?
  - What are downsides and advantages for specific model based on review descriptions?
  - Divide cellphones into groups based on money ranges.
-Which model is the best choice for each of the groups?
-    - Is the exact date and time of the review important?
+Which model is the best choice for each of the groups?Is the exact date and time of the review important?
 Do some models show signs of improvement during time?

 # Dataset
 Amazon dataset (Cell Phones and Accessories).
 This dataset contains from k-core .json file (data have been reduced to extract the k-core, such that each of the users and items have k reviews each) and from .csv file that presents only ratings.
 These dataset includes no metadata or reviews, but only (user,item,rating,timestamp) tuples.